MarcG-Digital-Design/fpga-vga-controller/README.md

 The goal of this project was to design a VGA controller from scratch, covering the full RTL cycle: architecture definition, VHDL implementation, simulation with testbenches, and real hardware validation.

-The image is pre-processed in MATLAB, converted into a 12-bit `.mif` file, and loaded into the FPGA's internal ROM at synthesis time.
+The image is pre-processed in MATLAB, converted into a 12-bit `.mif` file, and loaded into the FPGA's internal BRAM  (Block RAM) at synthesis time.

 ---